Img-Diff: Contrastive Data Synthesis for Multimodal Large Language Models: Introduction

-In this paper, we focus on a new direction for enhancing MLLM datasets, driven by the potential of pairs of different images to refine models' image recognition capabilities, as demonstrated by advancements in contrastive learning and image difference captioning for conventional vision models \cite{zhang2023generalization,vixen,duda_clevr,spot}.
-Specifically, we introduce a general-purpose yet challenging dataset named \textsc{Img-Diff}, which sets itself apart from existing visual instruction tuning datasets of MLLMs by generating pairs of highly similar images featuring subtle object alterations.
+In this paper, we focus on a new direction for enhancing MLLM datasets, driven by the potential of object variations in image pairs to refine models' image recognition capabilities, as demonstrated by advancements in contrastive learning and image difference captioning \cite{zhang2023generalization,vixen,duda_clevr,spot}.
+Specifically, we introduce a general-purpose yet challenging dataset named \textsc{Img-Diff}, which sets itself apart from existing visual instruction tuning datasets by generating pairs of highly similar images featuring subtle object alterations.
 Rather than compelling MLLMs to focus solely on a single image, our dataset challenges them to analyze paired images and articulate the differences within designated regions, meanwhile taking the high-quality textual descriptions of the difference as learning signals.
-By doing so, we aim to empower MLLMs with enhanced capabilities of fine-grained image recognition, via scrutinizing intricate areas within images and assess discrepancies across corresponding regions.
+By doing so, we aim to empower MLLMs with enhanced capabilities of fine-grained image recognition.

-Following the construction of our dataset, we integrate it into the original visual instruction tuning datasets of LLaVA-1.5 \cite{llava1.5} and MGM \cite{mgm}.
-Subsequently, we perform fine-tuning on these models and evaluate their performance on image difference benchmarks, including MMVP \cite{mmvp}, Spot-the-Diff \cite{spot}, and Image-Edit-Request \cite{image-edit-request}, as well as widely recognized MLLM benchmarks.
-Our evaluation results reveal that after fine-tuning with our \textsc{Img-Diff} dataset, LLaVA-1.5-7B and MGM-7B achieve notable enhancements in image difference benchmarks, aligning their performance with state-of-the-art (SOTA) models.
-For instance, they notably surpass the SOTA models GPT-4V\cite{gpt4v} and Gemini\cite{gemini} on the MMVP benchmark.
-Moreover, these models exhibit comprehensive improvements across numerous well-recognized MLLM benchmarks, achieving an average score improvement of up to 3.06\%, underscoring the useful role our dataset plays in bolstering MLLMs' competencies in both image difference recognition and fine-grained image analysis.
+To evaluate the effectiveness of our data synthesis method, we integrate the generated dataset into the original visual instruction tuning datasets of LLaVA-1.5 \cite{llava1.5}, MGM \cite{mgm}, and InternVL2 \cite{internvl2}, and conduct fine-tuning.
+Subsequently, we evaluate their performance on image difference benchmarks, including MMVP \cite{mmvp}, Spot-the-Diff \cite{spot}, and Image-Edit-Request \cite{image-edit-request}, as well as widely recognized MLLM benchmarks.
+Our evaluation results reveal that after fine-tuning with the \textsc{Img-Diff} dataset, the MLLMs achieve notable enhancements in image difference benchmarks, aligning their performance with state-of-the-art (SOTA) models.
+For instance, they notably surpass the SOTA models GPT-4V \cite{gpt4v} and Gemini \cite{gemini} on the MMVP benchmark, achieving an improvement of up to 12.
+Moreover, the models exhibit comprehensive improvements across eight well-recognized MLLM benchmarks, achieving an average score improvement of up to 3.06\%, underscoring the useful role our dataset plays in bolstering MLLMs' competencies in both image difference recognition and fine-grained image analysis.